Want to dive deeper into learning Spanish? Don’t be afraid to ask!

 - ¿Por qué no está Juan?
 (Why isn’t John here?)

-It’s vital to learn these seven words, because you can’t ask questions in Spanish without them!
-Study these essential Spanish question words to really take your conversation skills to the next level.
+It’s vital to learn these seven words because you can’t ask questions in Spanish without them!
+Study these basic Spanish question words and phrases to take your conversation skills to the next level and get ready to explore the Spanish-speaking world.